Liam-Malone/gfx-project/README.md

-# Gfx Demo
+# Gfx Project

-So... after starting out writing a Wayland client with just libwayland in [C](https://github.com/Liam-Malone/wayland_gfx) and in [Zig](https://github.com/Liam-Malone/zig-wayland_gfx), I got curious and decided I'd like to try invoking calls through the wayland socket directly.
-With no libwaylandx I found [this guide](https://gaultier.github.io/blog/wayland_xrom_scratch.html) on writing a Wayland GUI client from scratch in C, and decided to try following along in Zig.
+I started out writing a Wayland client with just libwayland in [C](https://github.com/Liam-Malone/wayland_gfx) and wanted to [duplicate in Zig](https://github.com/Liam-Malone/zig-wayland_gfx).
+I got curious and decided I'd like to try invoking calls through the wayland socket directly, no libwayland.

-Once I am satisfied with my aims for this project, I may return to those previous client projects, or I may simply continue to expand this project
+I found [this guide](https://gaultier.github.io/blog/wayland_xrom_scratch.html) on writing a Wayland GUI client from scratch in C, and decided to try following along in Zig.

+One I had the client working with a CPU-rendered window, I figured I could take this further, and start doing GPU rendering.
+The next step was creating a basic Vulkan context and rendering a blank screen, taking advantage of the DMABuf protocol.

+Now I'm looking to continue developing this project into more of a proper rendering engine, as I learn more about graphics programming with Vulkan.

 ## Code Generation

 In the process of attaining a basic window, I realized it would be much easier if I didn't have to manually write everything for every interface I want to use.
-With this goal in mind, I wrote [`wl_gen.zig`](./src/wl_gen.zig) to produce Zig code to use for interacting with the Wayland server, given a wayland xml specification document.
+With this goal in mind, I wrote [`wl-zig-bindgen.zig`](./src/wl-zig-bindgen.zig) to produce Zig code to use for interacting with the Wayland server, given a wayland xml specification document.

 ## Goals